ernado-x/vscode-json5/README.md

   * On the bottom-right corner, click on the select language mode button, if you have created a new file it should display Plain Text.
   * Select **JSTP** in the list of languages.
-  * Alternatively, saving the file with a `.JSTP` extension, will allow VS Code to understand that it is a JSTP file, and automatically select the language correctly.
+  * Alternatively, saving the file with a `.jstp`, `.jsrm`, `.jsrd` or `.jsrs` extension, will allow VS Code to understand that it is a JSTP file, and automatically select the language correctly.

 ### Supported features